First 2021 Graduates Top Off Their Training with Powerhouse Career Services

 - Being extremely responsive via Slack, LinkedIn, phone and emails, and

 - Using positive language to provide new perspectives and keep students motivated despite setbacks,” listed Yim.

 King-Bell added that learning how to give a “practiced and effortlessly flowing elevator pitch” with Kirshner made a big impact on her job search.
 “Kate is a mega resource, a real powerhouse.
 Her industry knowledge in both tech and recruiting was immensely useful.
 She provided targeted information for all of the interviews and summaries of the prospective jobs,” said King-Bell.

-CompTIA Tech’s career services team continues to help these graduates connect to employers.
+CompTIA Tech Career Academy's career services team continues to help these graduates connect to employers.
 Plus, they’re already helping the next class, which graduates on June 11, prepare to meet with employers.
 Companies wishing to hire CompTIA Tech graduates can find out more here or email Kathy Brennan, National Director, Career Services.